 The service center in Paola has a dedicated box truck used to pick up materials from businesses and locations within Miami, Linn, and Johnson counties.
 In addition to providing employment opportunities for special needs adults, the service fees charged are typically less than those for comparable services in the area.
 Discounts are available for large quantities and the program is equipped to do community drop-off events.
 Contact Lakemary at (913) 557-4000 or review their Price Guide

 Public Works Facility

-23765 W 327th St. Paola, KS 66071
+23765 W 327th Street, Paola KS 66071

-Wed.
-9 AM to 12 PM
+Wed: 9 AM to Noon

+The county has a Household Hazardous Waste program and accepts approved wastes from individuals during regular business hours.
 Wastes are typically considered to be Hazardous if they have labels with the words “Warning, Caution, Poison, &/or Danger”, as they usually mean that the product had ingredients that may have one or more of the following characteristics: Corrosive, Toxic, Flammable or Explosive.

 • Automotive Fluids